-If your child has significant medical needs you will need to speak to the Welfare Officer to discuss how we can best support you and your child.
-Children with significant medical needs will need to have a Health Care Plan in place, with advice and guidance from a GP, consultant or specialist nurse.
-With the introduction of local offers, the Health Care Plan will eventually be changed to an Education Health Care Plan.
+If your child has medical needs you will need to speak to a welfare assistant to discuss how we can best support you and your child.
+Children with significant medical needs that affect their ability to function at school will need a health care plan which will be devised in collaboration alongside advice and guidance from a GP, consultant or specialist nurse.